Iris mariae: Taxonomy

 It was named after Mary, mother of Jesus, and is sometimes incorrectly called Iris mairiae.

 It was originally found in Egypt, and was first named by William Barbey as Iris helenae.
 Although, that name was already used by Koch for another Iris so M. Barbey has recently withdrawn the name Helenae and the proposed that of Iris mariae.
 It was then published by Barbey in Oesterr.
 Bot.
 Z. Issue 41 on page 207 in 1891.

 It was also later published in Gartenflora 42: 343 in 1893, Krel.
 1898; Van T. 1900; Van W. in 1906 and the 'Year Book of Iris Society' (Yr.
 Bk.
 I.S.(E.)) 43. in 1933.

 I. mariae is an accepted name by the RHS, and it was listed in the RHS Plant Finder in 2012.
 It was verified by United States Department of Agriculture Agricultural Research Service on 4 April 2003. and listed in Encyclopedia of Life.

 Distribution and habitat

 Iris mariae is native to temperate Asia.

 Range

-It is endemic to Israel and Egypt.
+It is endemic to Israel, Palestine, and Egypt.

 Within Israel it is found in the Negev Desert, including Tze'elim, Palestine (region), and within Egypt on the Sinai Peninsula.

 Within IUCN Red Data Book of 2006 there are 6 threatened plant species found near Lake Bardawil, Egypt these include Astragalus camelorum, Bellevalia salah-eidii, Biorum oliveri, Iris mariae, Lobularia arabica and Salsola tetragona.